 Cutting

-- Carbide edge blades give the best results. - The use of improper tooling or poor board support may result in rough cut edges. - Fine tooth jig saw blades (6tpi or less) may cause the fusing of boards together at the cut line.
+- Carbide edge blades give the best results. - The use of improper tooling or poor board support may result in rough cut edges. - Fine tooth jig saw blades may cause the fusing of boards together at the cut line.

 Routing